 Liberty Lands Park – Perfect place to lay-out in the summer, build a snowman in the winter, and take the dog out for some playtime any time of year.
 The neighborhood association regularly hosts community events in the park.

-Franklin Music Hall – Once the Electric Factory, this music venue has supplied live music to the people of Philadelphia for decades.
+Franklin Music Hall – Once the Electric Factory, this live music venue has supplied music and entertainment to the people of Philadelphia for decades.

 If you’re looking for a quick bite, a fine-dining experience, or a Citywide special (beer and shot combo made infamous by Philly dive bars), Northern Liberties has it all.
 Here are a few favorites: